dragonflyoss/nydus/docs/nydus-fscache.md

   make
   ```

-2. Prepare a configuration json like below, named to `/path/nydus-erofs-config.json`.
+3. Prepare a configuration json like below, named as `/path/nydus-erofs-config.json`:

 ```json
 {